 - The National Food Security Act (NFSA), 2013 is an act of Indian parliament.

-- Its main aim is to offer subsidized good grains to nearly one third of India’s entire population.
+- Its main aim is to offer subsidised good grains to nearly one-third of India’s entire population.

 - It was out as a law on September 12th, 2013 and retroactive to 5th July 2013.